-These additional soil assessment actions are recommended to complete the evaluation of surface soils (0-6 in. depth) at the Kau High & Pahala Elementary school site:
+These additional soil assessment actions are recommended to complete the evaluation of surface soils (0-6 in. depth) at the Haaheo Elementary school site:

-1. Further investigation of building perimeters is recommended for the determination of lead and chlordane concentrations in surface soils within 5 ft of building perimeters (pre-1978 buildings for lead, pre-1988 buildings for chlordane).
+1. Further investigation of pre-1978 building perimeters is recommended for the determination of lead concentrations in surface soils.
+Chlordane was not detected in the only building sample, but its presence on campus cannot be ruled out considering that most of the school was constructed prior to the 1988 EPA ban of chlordane; therefore, chlordane analysis is recommended for pre-1988 building perimeter samples.
 Priority should be given to those buildings perimeters that are within or near a high activity area.
-Given the observed arsenic concentrations, additional arsenic analysis is not recommended.
+Given the observed arsenic concentrations, arsenic analysis is not recommended.